ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 : "Timeout for aborting Connection" property, using a time value in seconds.

 "Timeout event when data could not be delivered for too long":
-: TODO (have we defined this event?)
+: TODO: this should probably be covered by the "ConnectionError" Event, but the text above it currently reads: "...can inform the application that the other side has aborted the Connection".
+In this case, it is the local side.

 Suggest timeout to the peer:
-: "Abort timeout to suggest to the Remote Endpoint" property.
+: "Suggest a timeout to the Remote Endpoint" and "Abort timeout to suggest to the Remote Endpoint" Selection property. \[EDITOR'S NOTE: For discussion of this option, see https://github.com/taps-api/drafts/issues/109].

 Notification of Excessive Retransmissions (early warning below abortion threshold):
 : "Notification of excessive retransmissions" property.